skesamsetty/Unsupervised-Machine-Learning-Challenge/README.md

 Using k-Means, cluster analysis was performed to identify the number of clusters by locating the elbow drop on the curve.
 But the line seems to be gradually reducing with no elbow.

-Based on the analysis, I would like to convey that the cryptocurrencies cannot be grouped in clusters and they are not very different to one another.
+Based on the analysis, I would like to convey that the cryptocurrencies cannot be grouped in clusters and they are not very different to one another as per the given features.

 ![Elbow Curve](Images/Elbow-plot-k-Means-Cluster.png)